Should America Do A Dirty Deal With Trump to Get Rid of Him?

 Imagine Trump is advised that he is far behind in the vote count.
 He may know he has a solid conservative majority in the ultimate legal forum, the U.S. Supreme Court, with the latest, and perhaps most far-right justice, Amy Coney Barrett, now installed.
 But Trump might see the advantages of seeking the best way out, rather than rolling the dice that the high court will ratify his specious arguments about voter fraud.

 What kind of deal?
 A former president Trump would face some very serious challenges.
 According to the recent New York Times investigation, he faces a potential reckoning of some $100 million in taxes and fines from the IRS, and another $400 in loans to his businesses, coming due, that he was required to personally guarantee.
-He and his children also face an ongoing criminal investigation of their businesses from New York’s attorney general, and other potential state and federal probes for bank fraud, tax fraud, money laundering, and other crimes.
+He and his children also face ongoing criminal investigation of their businesses from Manhattan’s district attorney, and other potential state and federal probes for bank fraud, tax fraud, money laundering, and other crimes.